[Skip to Content]

 This session will examine the impacts of larger vessels, power systems, and innovations in cargo handling on system capacity, operational efficiency, safety and security.
 Key aspects for discussion will include risk assessment methodologies, emergency response protocols, and education and training needs and capacities.

-• Rear Admiral David M. Wulf, Deputy Superintendent, US Merchant Marine Academy
+• Rear Admiral David M. Wulf, Deputy Superintendent, U.S. Merchant Marine Academy

 10:00 AM - 10:30 AM Morning Break